 - 1. The State has sole authority for determining eligibility for Medicaid.
 The DCF acts as the Agency's agent by enrolling recipients in the Medicaid program. - 2.
 The Agency shall have the sole authority for determining whether Medicaid recipients are required to enroll in, may volunteer to enroll in, may not enroll in a Managed Care Plan, or are subject to annual open enrollment.
 The Agency or its enrollment broker shall be responsible for enrollment, including enrollment into the Managed Care Plan, disenrollment, and outreach and education activities.
 The Agency shall use an established algorithm to assign mandatory potential enrollees who do not select a Managed Care Plan during their choice period.
-The process may differ for the Managed Care Plan type as required by Section 409.977, F.S., and Section 409.984, F.S., and any other State law and federally approved State Plan amendments and/or waivers. - 3.
+The process may differ for the Managed Care Plan type as required by s.
+409.977, F.S., and s.
+409.984, F.S., and any other State law and federally approved State Plan amendments and/or waivers. - 3.
 The Managed Care Plan shall accept Medicaid recipients without restriction in accordance with 42 CFR 438.3(d)(1) and Section 1903(m)(2)(A) of the Social Security Act.
-The Managed Care Plan shall not discriminate against potential enrollees on the basis of religion, sex, race, color, age or national origin, health status, pre-existing condition or need for health care services and shall not use any policy or practice that has the effect of such discrimination in accordance with 42 CFR 438.3(d)(3) and (4) and 438.3(q)(4).
-The Managed Care Plan shall coordinate with the Agency and its agent(s) as necessary for all enrollment and disenrollment functions. - 4.
-The Managed Care Plan or its subcontractors, providers, or vendors shall not request enrollment or disenrollment of an enrollee, provide or assist in the completion of enrollment or disenrollment requests for an enrollee, or restrict the enrollee's right to disenroll voluntarily in any way (42 CFR 438.56(b)(1), (2), and (3)).
+The Managed Care Plan shall not discriminate on the basis of religion, gender identity, sex, sexual orientation, race, color, age or national origin, health status, pre-existing condition or need for health care services and shall not use any policy or practice that has the effect of such discrimination in accordance with 42 CFR 438.3(d)(4) and 438.3(q)(4).
+The Managed Care Plan shall coordinate with the Agency and its agent(s) as necessary for all enrollment and disenrollment functions.
+The Managed Care Plan or its subcontractors, providers, or vendors shall not provide or assist in the completion of enrollment or disenrollment requests or restrict the enrollee's right to disenroll voluntarily in any way.
+(42 CFR 438.56(b)(1), (2), and (3)).